jendakeller/meshtrack/README.md

 https://github.com/jendakeller/kostilam-skinner

 ## License
-The code is released into the public domain.
-You can do anything you want with it.

-However, you should be aware that the application is using [liblbfgs](https://github.com/chokkan/liblbfgs) library, [FBX SDK](https://www.autodesk.com/developer-network/platform-technologies/fbx-sdk-2019-0) and SMPL[1] model.
+You should be aware that the application is using [liblbfgs](https://github.com/chokkan/liblbfgs) library, [FBX SDK](https://www.autodesk.com/developer-network/platform-technologies/fbx-sdk-2019-0) and SMPL[1] model.
 It is your responsibility to make sure you're not infringing any patent holder's rights by using this code.